Enhanced Ground-Satellite Direct Access via Onboard Rydberg Atomic Quantum Receivers: Performance Evaluations of Direct Access

 \subsection{Coverage Area}

 As illustrated in Fig. \ref{fig:Performance}(b), owing to the ultra-high sensitivity, RAQRs enable satellite-based reception of ground-transmitted signals over distances as long as $2000$ km.
 By comparison, conventional RF antennas operating under the same signal strength constraints (10 dB) are limited to ranges of around $100$ km.
-This substantial extension (around 1900 km) in communication range demonstrates the potential of RAQRs to significantly enhance the reliability of the direct satellite-to-ground link, providing a new paradigm for future satellite communication systems.
+Furthermore, for achieving the same received SNR, the energy efficiency relying on RAQR is higher than that based on RF receiver.
+This substantial extension (around 1900 km) and high efficiency in communication demonstrates the potential of RAQRs to significantly enhance the reliability of the direct satellite-to-ground link, providing a new paradigm for future satellite communication systems.